 Find an equivalent yarn among our 80 qualities

-Would you like to choose a yarn different from the one suggested in the pattern?
-Refer to the equivalence chart below to find a yarn with a similar gauge, meaning it has the same number of rows and stitches.
+Would you like to choose a different yarn than the one suggested in the pattern?
+Refer to the equivalence table below to find a yarn with a similar gauge, i.e. one that has the same number of rows and stitches.

 You have found an equivalent:

-How do you calculate the number of balls needed for your pattern?
+How to calculate the quantity of balls needed to make your pattern?

-To calculate the number of balls of an equivalent yarn with a different yardage, you need to multiply the total yardage required for the pattern and divide it by the yardage of the new ball.
+To calculate the number of balls of an equivalent yarn, but with a different yardage, you must multiply the total yardage of the pattern and divide by the yardage of the new ball.

 Example:

-So 10 balls of lambswool = 12 balls of Phil Coton 3 for the same pattern.
+So 10 balls of lambswool = 12 balls of phil cotton 3 for the pattern to knit.